 Film phase: Completed

-Love the Sinner is a cinematic short docu-essay exploring the Evangelical roots of homophobia in the wake of the gun massacre in Orlando.
+Love the Sinner is a personal documentary exploring the connection between Christianity and homophobia in the wake of the shooting at Pulse nightclub in Orlando.

 ABOUT THE DIRECTORS